Taranys/ymagik/README.md

 ymagik
 ======

-A simple directive to let user add an image by click or Drag and drop into an image
+A simple directive to let user add a picture by click or Drag and drop into an <image>

 Usage
 =====